 George Mason University has numerous demands for spaces to meet instructional, research, and administrative needs.
-The Office of Space Management will assess requests for space using University Space Guidelines (based upon SCHEV and BCOM standards and guidelines) and will provide options to end users to assist them in meeting their space needs.
-To assure that space is distributed effectively, requests must be submitted via the Space Request Form, and must have support and approval of University Administrators to assure that overall goals and objectives of the University are met.
+The Space Management office will assess requests for space using University Space Guidelines and will provide options to end users to assist them in meeting their space needs.
+To assure that space is distributed effectively, requests must be submitted via the Space Request Form (see link to on-line form below), and must have support and approval of University Administrators to assure that overall goals and objectives of the University are met.
 Student enrollment projections, faculty/staff projections, sponsored research activities, and new priorities identified by the University all influence space assignments, and play an important role in the space allocation process.

 Requests for New Space or Significant Reassignment of Currently Assigned Space

-A request for assignment of additional space must be submitted by the Unit Space Liaison in order to assure it has been vetted through the academic, administrative, or auxiliary services senior leadership as a high priority for the unit.
+A request for assignment of additional space must be submitted by the Unit Space Liaison in order to assure it has been vetted through the academic, administrative, or business services senior leadership as a high priority for the unit.
 If you are not sure who your unit space liaison is, please contact Space Management at x2468.
 Due to space constraints, Units/Departments/Centers at the University are encouraged to make every effort to meet new space needs within their existing allocated space by reviewing options for reassignments of underutilized space or examining ways in which spaces can be used more efficiently to meet new space needs.

 The timeline for review of new requests is generally one month, but more complex requests that involve specialized space may extend that timeline.
-Unit Space Liaisons/requestors will be kept informed of the status of the review process and options that are being considered and will be notified of SAC decisions regarding new space assignments as soon as reviews are completed.
+Unit Space Liaisons/requestors will be kept informed of the status of the review process and options that are being considered and will be notified of decisions regarding new space assignments as soon as reviews are completed.
 Requesting unit/department is responsible for all costs associated with new space assignments (renovation/improvement work, furniture, signage, move/other expenses).